Altinn/altinn-studio-docs/content/correspondence/getting-started/developer-guides/events/_index.en.md

 - resourceFilter
   - "urn:altinn:resource:" + The Resource Id for the Correspondence Resource
 - alternativesubjectfilter
-  - "/organisation/(organisation number for your organisation)
+  - "/organisation/(organisation number for your organisation) or /person/(SSN number)
-  - "/person/(SSN number)

 *Alternativesubjectfilter* is used to restrict the event to only the authorized sender or recipient for that particular event, this ensures security and reduces visibility.